kipmadden/sql-challenge/README.md

 As we examined the data, we were overcome with a creeping suspicion that the dataset is fake.
 We surmised that our boss handed us spurious data in order to test our data engineering skills since we were a new employee.
 To confirm our hunch, we decided to take the following steps to generate a visualization of the data, with which we will confront our boss:

 1. The SQL database was imported into Pandas using a .gitignore and a config.py file to store the username/password to connect to the database.
+The Jupyter notebook can be found here: [Jupyter notebook](SQL_Challenge.ipynb)

 2. A histogram was created to visualize the most common salary ranges for employees.
 It was $40,000-$50,000 for the majority of the employees.
 ![Histogram of Salaries](/EmployeeSQL/Salary_Histogram.jpg)